MileHacker Logo

 • General Kanagawa Prefecture: Influences from Yokohama's Chinatown and Kamakura's traditional fare.

-• Coastal specialties are noticeable all over the region.
+• Coastal specialties are prominent across the area.

-• Emphasis on seasonal catches and fruits from the area and vegetables.
+• Emphasis on seasonal catches and local fruits and vegetables.

 Meal Times and Structures